venturesomestone/ode-build/docs/CONFIGURATION.md

 **`--repository REPOSITORY`**

 Uses the specified string as the name of the local directory in which the repository of Obliging Ode and Unsung Anthem is.
 The default value is `unsung-anthem`.

+### Common Options

+These options are common to both configuring mode and composing mode but cannot be specified through command line in preset mode.

+#### Build Target Options

+Please note that this functionality is still under development.

+**`--host-target TARGET`**

+Builds the binaries for the specified host target.
+The host target is resolved automatically by default.